Are your clothes made in sweatshops?

 What is a sweatshop?

 A sweatshop is a manufacturing facility where workers endure poor working conditions, long hours, low wages and other violations of labour rights.
 Unfortunately, places known as sweatshops are particularly common in developing countries where labour laws are often not enforced.
-Other issues of concern are workers being exposed to toxic substances or using dangerous machinery without adequate protection.

-Are sportswear and garment factories really sweatshops?
+Are garment factories really sweatshops?

 Buy sweat-shop free clothes